Keywords: intersection types, category theory, probabilistic lambda-calculus, linear logic, functional programming

 Bases of functional programming, logic and proof assistants.
 Expertise in at least one of those more advenced topics: coq, dependant types, static annalysis.

-This internship aims at formalising, in Coq proof assistant, an ongoing research project by Breuvart and Ghicca called
+This internship aims at formalising, in Coq proof assistant, an ongoing research project by Breuvart and Ghicca called Scheduled Types.

-and the assistance of a computer is required to verify our proofs: this leads to the need of Coq.
-Such proofs tend to be
+Such type systems are endowed with a complex notion of scope and composition.
+The associated proofs of subject reduction and realizability semantics are then extremely intricated.
+In such situation, making mistakes is quite frequent and the assistance of a computer is required to verify our proofs: this leads to the need of Coq.
+Such proofs tend to be especially smooth in Coq due to their syntactical nature.

 This internship can be followed by a PhD fully funded by the ANR CoGITARe on the thematic.